 Part One - Removing Offending Foods and Choosing an Autism Diet

-Most ‘autism diets’ focus on the removal of ‘toxic foods’ (foods that cannot be processed by the body) that lead to inflammation or feed bad ‘gut bugs’.
+Most ‘autism diets' focus on the removal of ‘toxic foods’ (foods that the body cannot process) that lead to inflammation or feed bad ‘gut bugs’.
 For example, the popular Gluten-Free and Casein-Free (GFCF) diet eliminates the inflammatory proteins found in wheat and dairy foods.
 Other diets remove soy, corn, and other inflammatory foods.
 The easiest and most important initial action, no matter what diet you choose, is to remove artificial ingredients and junk food.
 Artificial ingredients are highly toxic and very difficult for the liver to break down - they are associated with hyperactivity, asthma, aggression, irritability, and sleep disturbances.
 Once you realize the deleterious nature of certain foods, you’ll naturally choose not to include them, or ‘eliminate’ them from your child’s diet.

 It’s crucial that parents believe that it’s possible for their child to change and improve.
 By envisioning the changes, we project a positive image that is important for the child and for the success of your overall efforts.